 How Made.
-The EEC Review Officer will review all information submitted by the Parent and Subsidy Administrator and seek clarification from the parties, if necessary.
-The Review Officer may take administrative notice of general, technical or scientific facts within his or her specialized knowledge and may use his or her experience and specialized knowledge in the evaluation of the evidence presented.
+EEC’s Review Officer will review all information submitted by the parent and Family Access Administrator and seek clarification from the parties, if necessary.
+The Review Officer may take administrative notice of general, technical or scientific facts within their specialized knowledge and may use their experience and specialized knowledge in the evaluation of the evidence presented.
 The EEC Review Officer may also take administrative notice of any public records or information from other local, state, and/or federal agencies.

 When Made.
-Within 60 Days of EEC's receipt of the Request for Review or as promptly as administratively feasible, the EEC Review Officer shall issue a written decision to the Parent and the Subsidy Administrator which upholds, reverses, or modifies the Subsidy Administrator's decision, action or inaction.the Subsidy AdministratorSubsidy Administrator
+Within 60 days of EEC's receipt of the request for review for a termination or denial at reauthorization or as promptly as administratively feasible, EEC’s Review Officer shall issue a written decision to the parent and the Family Access Administrator which upholds, reverses, or modifies the Family Access Administrator's decision, action, or inaction.
+Within 60 days of EEC’s receipt of the request for review for denial at initial authorization, EEC’s Review Officer shall issue a written decision to the parent and the Family Access Administrator which upholds, reverses, or modifies the Family Access Administrator’s decision.

 When Implemented.
-Unless 606 CMR 10.11(8)(b) applies, the EEC Review Officer's decision will be implemented in accordance with the timelines set forth in the decision.
+Unless 606 CMR 10.10(4) applies, the EEC Review Officer's decision will be implemented in accordance with the timelines set forth in the decision.

 Notice of Right to Appeal.
-The Review Officer's written decision shall inform the Parent of the Parent's right to appeal the written decision by requesting an Informal Hearing in accordance with 606 CMR 10.11(8).
-If the Parent does not appeal, the Review Officer's written decision shall become the EEC's final agency decisionsubsidized child care services.
+The Review Officer's written decision shall inform the parent of the parent's right to appeal the written decision by requesting an Informal Hearing in accordance with 606 CMR 10.11(7).
+If the parent does not appeal, the Review Officer's written decision shall become the EEC's final agency decision and child care financial assistance shall be terminated immediately.

 Informal Hearing.
-After a Preliminary Review, aggrieved Parents may appeal the EEC Review Officer's decision by requesting an informal hearing.
+After a Preliminary Review, aggrieved parents may appeal the EEC Review Officer's decision by requesting an Informal Hearing.

 Requesting an Informal Hearing.
-Parents may request an informal hearing by submitting to the EEC General Counsel a written, signed, and dated request for an informal hearing on a form prescribed or provided by EEC within 14 Days of the date of the EEC Review Officer's written decision.
-The request for informal hearing must state the reason for the appeal.
+Parents may request an Informal Hearing by submitting to EEC’s General Counsel a written dated request, which may be made via email, for an Informal Hearing within 14 days of the date of the EEC Review Officer's written decision.
+The request for Informal Hearing must state the reason for the appeal.

 Continuation of Benefits Pending an Informal Hearing.
-In order for subsidized child care services to continue pending the outcome of the appeal, the Parent shall timely appeal the decision in accordance with 606 CMR 10.11(8)(a), and shall comply with the requirements under 606 CMR 10.11(5)(a).
+In order for child care financial assistance to continue pending the outcome of the appeal, the parent shall timely appeal the decision in accordance with 606 CMR 10.11(7)(a), and shall comply with the requirements under 606 CMR 10.10(4).

 10.11: continued

 Notice of Hearing.
-The General Counsel or the designated EEC Hearing Officer shall notify the Parent, the Subsidy Administrator, and the EEC Review Officer of the date, time, and place of the hearing.
-The notice shall also describe the hearing procedure and the right to contact the EEC to obtain further information, including the case file and documents to be submitted by the EEC at the hearing.
+The General Counsel or the designated EEC Hearing Officer shall notify the parent, the Family Access Administrator, and EEC’s Review Officer of the date, time, and place of the hearing.
+The notice shall also describe the hearing procedure and the right to contact EEC to obtain further information, including the case file and documents to be submitted by EEC at the hearing.

 Hearings.

+Timing.
+Within 60 Days of EEC’s receipt of the request for an Informal Hearing, EEC shall hold the hearing.

-the the Procedure.
-The hearing shall be conducted in accordance with 801 CMR 1.02: Informal/Fair Hearing Rules.
+Procedure.
+The Informal Hearing shall be conducted in accordance with 801 CMR 1.02: Informal/Fair Hearing Rules.
 The General Counsel may appoint an EEC Hearing Officer to preside over the hearing.

 Adjustment of Matters Relating to the Hearing.
-The EEC Hearing Officer may make informal disposition of the adjudicatory proceeding by stipulation, agreed settlement, consent order, or default, and may limit the issues to be heard, in accordance with
+EEC’s Hearing Officer may make informal disposition of the adjudicatory proceeding by stipulation, agreed settlement, consent order, or default, and may limit the issues to be heard, in accordance with

 M.G.L. c.
 30A, § 10.